dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/realize_instances.rst

 and a vector data type on another geometry, the ``weight`` attribute on the output geometry will have a vector data type.

+Named and anonymous attributes are propagated from the :ref:`instance domain <attribute-domains>` to the realized geometry.
+If the same attribute exists on the geometry and on an instance, the attribute values from the geometry has precedence over the values on the instances.

+In order to avoid creating duplicate values, the ``id`` attribute has special handling.
+The ``id`` values or indices of each instance are combined with id values from the points on geometry data.

 .. warning::

    Like other geometry nodes, this node always outputs generic typed attributes.
 So instead of a